About AIDS Walk Wisconsin

-Today, more than 6,300 people are living with HIV/AIDS in Wisconsin and it is estimated that an additional 1,500 are undiagnosed and living with HIV.
-As the number of people affected by this complex disease continues to increase, so does the demand for quality health care services.
+Today, more than 6,300 people are living with HIV/AIDS in Wisconsin and it's estimated that an additional 1,500+ are undiagnosed but living with the disease.
+We walk to make sure that anyone who is living with HIV in Wisconsin has access to life-saving health care and social programs.